Mohan is a family physician and a postgraduate associate dean working in the UK. He has a keen interest in self-regulated learning.

 New Year, Old Habits!

-Every season of good cheer, good will and merriment, the last thing we want to think about is changing.
+Every season of good cheer, goodwill and merriment, the last thing we want to think about is changing.
 Yet every New Year is just around the corner, ready to receive our plans, intentions and ideas for change.
 There is always this sinking feeling when we talk about change.
 We don’t like change; we like things to remain as they are.
 Not many of us like to be told to change.
 This can be intimidating, upsetting and downright patronizing.
 We have the right intentions.
-We should really be making plans but there is always tomorrow, next week, next month, or even next year—same as there was last year!
+We should really be making plans but there is always tomorrow, next week, next month, or even next year—the same as there was last year!

 Messages Telling Us to Change Are Everywhere

 We are constantly bombarded by messages that are telling us to change.
 These come from our loving family, our well-meaning friends, health professionals, media and from the government itself.
 Everywhere we look, there are messages telling us not to drink too much, not to eat too much and not to smoke.
 We know these mean well, but why is it so hard to follow them?
 What are the barriers and hurdles that we come against in accepting the validity of such messages?

 Firstly, these are external.
 We have no control or ownership of them.
 We feel we are being nagged incessantly.
 It becomes white noise, lost in reception.
 We may get angry and annoyed.
 We feel like a little child who wants to be naughty just to be spiteful.
 We don't want to be told what to do.
 We are our own masters, thank you very much.

 Yet, it is hard.
 There is that part of the brain that makes it all look so hard.
 It’s the same part of the brain that has all the excuses written and ready.
 "I am too busy.
 I‘ve got too much on.
 I have a lot of people to look after.
 My work is too hard.
 I’m always tired.
 I enjoy this too much.
 I am too stressed.
 I don’t believe in the things they say."